GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/singleFracCompression/Example.rst

    Simulation result of :math:`\u_{yy}`

-Next figure shows the distribution of the relative shear displacement on the fracture surface.
+The next figure shows the distribution of relative shear displacement values on the fracture surface.

 .. _problemVerificationFig1:
 .. figure:: slip.png